Read time: 5 minutes

-Although it’s considered the most natural thing in the world, breastfeeding can take a little time to perfect – that’s why we created our breastfeeding guide, with advice on successful feeding.
-For example, propping yourself up with cushions can help you feel more
+Although it’s considered the most natural thing in the world, breastfeeding can take a little time to perfect – that’s why we created our ‘how to’ guide on breastfeeding, with advice on how to breastfeed successfully.
+Here we have answers to all your questions around how to breastfeed your newborn.

 - Position yourself comfortably in a supportive chair or with cushions